 Design-based causal inference, also known as randomization-based or finite-population causal inference, is one of the most fundamental causal inference frameworks and has become increasingly popular in the past two decades \citep{rosenbaum2002observational, imbens2015causal, choi2017estimation, li2017general, basse2019randomization, luo2021leveraging, zhang2023randomization, cohen2024no, zhao2024adjust}.
 Compared with model-based (i.e., super-population or sampling-based) causal inference, design-based causal inference has two characteristics.
 First, the only probability distribution needed in design-based causal inference is the randomization of treatment assignments, which can be guaranteed by design, and no distributional assumptions on potential outcomes are required.
 Second, design-based causal inference focuses explicitly on the study subjects by conditioning on their potential outcomes and makes causal inference more relevant for the study subjects in hand.
 See \citet{athey2017econometrics} and \citet{li2023randomization} for detailed discussions.

 Although design-based causal inference is immune to outcome model/distribution misspecification, it may still suffer from other data-related issues, among which missingness in outcomes is a common one.
 However, contrary to the rapidly growing literature on missing outcomes issues in model-based (super-population) causal inference, existing literature on outcome missingness in design-based (finite-population) causal inference is scarce, largely due to the challenge that design-based causal inference does not impose any outcome models and, therefore, cannot directly incorporate existing model-based approaches to missing outcomes.
-Most existing approaches to design-based causal inference with missing outcomes can be classified into the following two categories: 1) \textbf{Class-One Approaches} (in which covariate information is ignored when handling missing outcomes): researchers conduct some non-informative missing outcome imputation (e.g., median, mean, or worst-case imputation) or complete case analysis \citep{edgington2007randomization, kennes2012choice, rosenberger2019randomization, heussen2023randomization}; or 2) \textbf{Class-Two Approaches} (in which covariate information is used): researchers empirically embed some model-based multiple imputation or weighting approach into design-based inference \citep{ivanova2022randomization}.
+Most existing approaches to design-based causal inference with missing outcomes fall into one of the following two categories: 1) \textbf{Class-One Approaches} (in which covariate information is ignored when handling missing outcomes): These methods involve non-informative imputation techniques (e.g., median, mean, or worst-case imputation) or complete case analysis \citep{edgington2007randomization, kennes2012choice, rosenberger2019randomization, heussen2023randomization}; or 2) \textbf{Class-Two Approaches} (in which covariate information is used): These methods integrate model-based multiple imputation or weighting approaches into design-based inference \citep{ivanova2022randomization}.